gspncr/-/readme.md

 After that, in your environment, apply the configuration by executing (once 🙃) `dbsetup.py`

 ## What do I do for Twilio?
-Include an environment variable for the auth and the SID `twilio_account_SID=string`
+First up, Twilio module is absolutely optional.
+There is more on it in the Wiki Include an environment variable for the auth and the SID `twilio_account_SID=string`
 `twilio_auth_token=string`